 Most people can’t look in the mirror and say, “My liver is fat.”
 But a fatty liver is a very serious, though often silent, problem.
 Learn the signs of liver disease.

-Nonalcoholic fatty liver disease (NAFLD) is a disorder that refers to the accumulation of fat in the liver of people who drink little or no alcohol.
-In some people, the fat that accumulates can cause inflammation and scarring in the liver, leading to a more serious form of nonalcoholic fatty liver disease known as nonalcoholic steatohepatitis (NASH).
+Nonalcoholic fatty liver disease (NAFLD), in particular, is a disorder that refers to the accumulation of fat in the livers of people who drink little or no alcohol.
+In some people, the fat that accumulates can cause inflammation and scarring in the liver, leading to a more serious form of NAFLD known as nonalcoholic steatohepatitis (NASH) and eventually cirrhosis.
+(1)

 Causes of Nonalcoholic Fatty Liver Disease

-Nonalcoholic fatty liver disease occurs when the liver has trouble breaking down fats, causing them to build up in the liver tissue.
-It’s part of metabolic syndrome, which is characterized by diabetes or pre-diabetes, and the individual being overweight or obese, with elevated blood lipid levels and high blood pressure.
+NAFLD occurs when the liver has trouble breaking down fats, causing them to build up in the liver tissue.
+It’s also part of metabolic syndrome, which is characterized by diabetes or pre-diabetes, and the individual being overweight or obese, with elevated blood lipid levels and high blood pressure.

-It’s believed that NAFLD affects as many as 1 in 3 to 1 in 5 adults, and over 1 in 10 children in the United States.
-Obesity is thought to be the most common cause of fat infiltration of the liver, and it’s estimated that about 2/3 of obese adults and 1/2 of obese children may have fatty liver disease.
+It’s believed that NAFLD affects as many as 1-in-3 to 1-in-5 adults, and over 1-in-10 children in the United States.
+Obesity is thought to be the most common cause of fat buildup in the liver, and it’s estimated that about 2/3 of obese adults and 1/2 of obese children may have fatty liver disease.
+(2)

-Less is known about what causes NASH to develop, but researchers believe there are several factors that may contribute to its development, including:
+While researchers know less about what causes NASH to develop, they’ve identified several risk factors that may contribute to its development: (3)

 - Oxidative stress – an imbalance between pro-oxidant and anti-oxidant chemicals that cause liver cell damage.